rbickne/application/README.md

 My Personal Programmer Development Tool

-My Personal Programmer is a code-free Windows development tool designed for quick application development and teaching new developers basic programming logic and event-driven learning.
+My Personal Programmer is a code-free Windows development tool designed for application development including teaching new developers basic programming logic and event-driven learning.
 Making this tool available on GitHub to help programmers and non-programmers write applications quickly